vangilikanish/Salhotra-Quant-Challenge/README.md

 # Salhotra-Quant-Challenge
-Programed on Quantopian Notebook, just stored on git for version control
+Programed on Quantopian Notebook, just stored on gitHub for version control